VictorHale/polishedcrystal/FAQ.md

 # FAQ

-If you have a question about playing Polished Crystal, or think you've found a bug, please read this FAQ first.
+If you have a question about playing Polished Rupee, or think you've found a bug, please read this FAQ first.

 > At the time, I was asking really obvious questions like: "So 'wireless' means you're getting rid of the wires, right?"
 >